ALCHEMIST09/positive/README.md

 -- -----

-In the above line, replace every instance of "app_real_estate_v2" with the name you gave your database.
+In the above line, replace every instance of **"app_pos"** with the name you gave your database.
 Save the file, then import it using either the MySQL console or phpmyadmin to setup the database tables for the application.

 You are now good to go.
 Go to the the browser and fire up the application from the base URL of your web server.
 E.g, say you are running the application on localhost, and extracted it to a folder named "one-sqaure-foot", go to http://localhost/app_pos and get started using the application by logging in as an administrator using a username of "admin" and password of "pass".
 You can now start using the application by setting up properties, rooms, tenants, taking payments, and producing reports.